Geometric flow of planar domain-wall loops: Geometrical Framework and Notation

-To fix ideas, let us first consider the dynamics of a closed domain wall in a plane, described at time $t$ by the smooth curve $\Gamma _t$, and parameterized by $s$.
-We assume that each differential arc-element of length d$\mathrm{d}s$ at position ${\bf r}_s$ has an overdamped dynamics and responds instantaneously to all the forces acting on it, such that its instantaneous velocity $v_s$ in the local normal direction ${\hat n}_s$ is given by
+Let us consider the dynamics of a closed domain wall in a plane, described at time $t$ by the smooth curve $\Gamma _t$, and parameterized by $s$.
+We assume that each differential arc-element of length $\mathrm{d}s$ at position ${\bf r}_s$ has an overdamped dynamics and responds instantaneously to all the forces acting on it, such that its instantaneous velocity $v_s$ in the local normal direction ${\hat n}_s$ is given by

-where $\sigma$ a line tension coefficient, $\kappa_s$ the instantaneous local signed curvature computed from $\Gamma_t$ at $s$, $f$ an applied possibly time-dependent but uniform field pressure, and $V$ is a smooth and homogeneous arc-velocity response function such that $V(0)=0$ (see Fig.\ref{fig:scheme}).
+where $\sigma$ is a surface tension coefficient, $\kappa_s$ the instantaneous local signed curvature computed from $\Gamma_t$ at $s$, $f$ an applied possibly time-dependent but uniform field pressure, and $V$ is a smooth and homogeneous arc-velocity response function such that $V(0)=0$ (see Fig.\ref{fig:scheme}).
+Using a tangent vector $\hat t_s$ we assign an orientation to the loop with the convention that when $f>0$ and anticlockwise orientation produces domain growth (therefore $\kappa_s < 0$ for convex domains with anticlockwise orientation).

 To evaluate Eq.~(\ref{eq:arcdynamics}), we require an explicit parametrization of the instantaneous curve $\Gamma_t$ describing the loop at each time.
-However, if $\Gamma_t$ is a simple (i.e. non-self-intersecting) planar closed-curve-- also known as Jordan curve-- the time evolutions of its enclosed area $A \equiv \frac{1}{2} |\int_{\Gamma_t} (x(s)\, dy(s) - y(s)\, dx(s))|$ and its perimeter $P\equiv \int_{\Gamma_t} ds$ are exactly described by
+However, if $\Gamma_t$ is a simple (i.e. non-self-intersecting) planar closed-curve-- also known as Jordan curve-- the time evolutions of its enclosed area $A \equiv \frac{1}{2} |\int_{\Gamma_t} (x(s)\, dy(s) - y(s)\, dx(s))|$ and its perimeter $P\equiv \int_{\Gamma_t} ds$ are exactly described by \cite{white2002evolution}

 These equations provide exact expressions for the evolution of $A$ and $P$, but they do not constitute a closed dynamical description, as evaluating $v_s$ requires knowledge of the full curve evolution $\Gamma_t$ through Eq.~\eqref{eq:arcdynamics}.